lukehebe/OneDriveDropper/README.md

 4. The proxy DLL forwards all exports to the legitimate version.dll while executing a payload

 Components:
-Program.cs: C# dropper that orchestrates the sideloading attack dllmain.cpp: Malicious proxy DLL that:
+- Program.cs: C# dropper that orchestrates the sideloading attack
+- dllmain.cpp: Malicious proxy DLL that:
-Forwards all version.dll exports to the legitimate system DLL Executes a payload (calc.exe by default) in a separate thread onedrivedropper.csproj: Build configuration for the dropper
+      -Forwards all version.dll exports to the legitimate system DLL -Executes a payload (calc.exe by default) in a separate thread
+- onedrivedropper.csproj: Build configuration for the dropper

 This PoC demonstrates a common post-exploitation and initial access technique used by APT groups and red teams.
 Understanding these mechanisms is crucial for defensive security operations.